Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/Get-Current-Bitrate.md

 # Configuration
 For the command named : "Stream Bitrate Value [ Timed Action intervale 1sec ]"
+- Make sure the OBS Raw (subaction) is set to websocket 5.x (in case you use another one)

 * You need to set up a TIMED ACTION ( find it in settings tabs )
 * give it a name , and put that action in the Action field
 * The interval is 1 sec